 Fossil Fuels are a hot topic these days.
-A lot of people link them to climate change, others argue that they have nothing to do with global warming, but wherever you stand on that subject, there is a darker, very invisible side to fossil fuels and chemical toxicity that sits right under your nose or even inside of you.
-That's what makes them far more dangerous because it's an "enemy" you can't see or even know of.
+Many people link them to climate change, others argue that they have nothing to do with global warming, but wherever you stand on that subject, there is a darker, very invisible side to fossil fuels and chemical toxicity that sits right under your nose or even inside of you.
+That’s what makes them far more dangerous because it’s an “enemy” you can’t see or even know of.

-The amount of articles circulating around this issue in the last few weeks startled me, hence I decided to blog about it because the broader population is unaware.
-That is on purpose, the information has been covered up for a long time because the fossil fuel industry wouldn't have been able to boom as much as it has.
+The number of articles circulating around this issue in the last few weeks startled me, hence I decided to blog about it because the broader population is unaware.
+That is on purpose, the information has been covered up for a long time because the fossil fuel industry wouldn’t have been able to boom as much as it has.

 When it comes to environmentalism or environmental sustainability, people still tend to think it is some elusive external thing that happens in the Amazon or Australia somewhere.
 You might live in an area like California where there has been a drought and wildfires for years.
 You get used to it because fires happen every year, even if lately more frequently and devastating.
-Still it seems kind of normal, meaning it doesn't feel like a pressing situation because unless you live in the burning area, you are not really effected by it.
-The air pollution might be a little worse than usual and your allergies will be through the roof for a few days, but other than that it's all pretty 'normal'.
+Still, it seems kind of normal, meaning it doesn’t feel like a pressing situation because unless you live in the burning area, you are not really affected by it.
+The air pollution might be a little worse than usual and your allergies will be through the roof for a few days, but other than that it’s all pretty ‘normal’.

-A lot of people live in the illusion that environmental issues don't effect them directly or as if they don't exist.
+A lot of people live in the illusion that environmental issues don’t affect them directly or as if they don’t exist.
 It’s not just about saving a rain forest far away in the tropics or saving endangered exotic species somewhere.
 The reality is, we live in a world with increased chemical toxicity in the environment and food products.
-It's EVERYWHERE, it's right here right now, wherever you are.
+It’s EVERYWHERE, it’s right here right now, wherever you are.

 An article in The Guardian reports: